21

 9. Describe how Virtual DOM operates.

-- After the computations are finished, only the modified items are updated in the real DOM.
+- Only the modified items are updated in the real DOM, resulting in efficient rendering.

 Read More - React Roadmap